MultiSafepay/docs/content/faq/api/google-analytics-tracking.md

 However, this is restricted only to redirect orders.
 If a customer reaches the MultiSafepay payment page, the UA-code will be loaded and you will be able to see that in the corresponding HTML.

-For direct orders (e.g. iDEAL direct, some cases of Klarna, AfterPay, etc.), there is NO tracking available, as customers will not pass through a MultiSafepay page after checkout and before the successful payment page.
+For direct orders (e.g. iDEAL direct, some cases of Klarna, AfterPay, etc.), there is no tracking available, as customers will not pass through a MultiSafepay page after checkout and before the successful payment page.

 > We are currently working on updating the documentation on Google Analytics to accommodate as many of your possible queries as possible.
 Please check again soon!